tytydraco/yessleep/out/Im_a_Death_Row_Guard_and_Ive_been_reassigned_to_guard_Death_Yes_THE_Death.md

 The strange man did not mean miles when he said tiers.
 It turns out there really is a fucking multiverse. *A multiverse*.
 He compared it to a cake with infinite tiers, then told me it wasn't the time to get into the technicalities of tier jumping.
 That was fine by me.

-30 tiers from a pound-me-in-the-ass prison in Texas is another prison in a barren purple landscape with a green tinted sky you see sometimes in tornado season.
+30 tiers from a pound-me-in-the-ass prison in Texas is another prison in a barren landscape with a green tinted sky you see sometimes in tornado season.
 There were no features except a giant, smooth black cube that reminded me vaguely of Borg.
 A utilitarian monument in the middle of a disturbing lavender-colored desert.
 I couldn't help but notice there was no barbed wire fencing.
 No sniper tower.
 Just the blackest black; vanta black, the famous black pigment so dark the human brain sees a bottomless void.
 It looked like an art installation.
 I wondered wildly if I was at Burning Man and this was all part of an elaborate ruse.

 The cube had no doors or windows.
 The strange man led me to the doorless, windowless cube and told me to knock.
 “Sir, respectfully, are you fucking with me?”
 “Just knock.
 It's already written one way or the other.”